-45 As can be seen above, the training programme of the International Bureau is very modest.
-It falls below the levels of annual training provisions of many other organizations, which typically invest 1% of their annual budget in training and development.18

-46 The Inspector recognizes the financial constraints faced by the organization as a result of a ZNG budget for more than 10 years.
+- 45. As can be seen above, the training programme of the International Bureau is very modest.
+It falls below the levels of annual training provisions of many other organizations, which typically invest 1 per cent of their annual budgets in training and development. - 46.
+The Inspector recognizes the financial constraints faced by the organization as a result of the ZNG budget for more than 10 years.
 However, she believes that adequate and continuous training is important and vital for enhancing the productivity of staff and the efficiency and effectiveness of the organization as a whole.
-She therefore encourages the Director General to request, and the Council of Administration to allocate, realistic financial resources for training, equivalent to at least 1% of the regular 2009-2010 budget.
+She therefore encourages the Director-General to request and the Council of Administration to allocate realistic financial resources for training, equivalent to at least 1 per cent of the regular 2009-2010 budget.
 Emphasis should be placed on training needs as identified through the new performance management system.
-Reference is made to paragraph 29 above.

-47 The implementation of the following recommendation is expected to enhance the efficiency of the organization.
+Reference is made to paragraph 29 above. - 47.
+The implementation of the following recommendation is expected to enhance the efficiency of the organization.

-The Council of Administration should approve financial resources for training, equivalent to at least 1% of the regular 2009-2010 budget.
+The Council of Administration should approve financial resources for training, equivalent to at least 1 per cent of the regular 2009-2010 budget.